Skip to main content

 Rochefort Castle, locally known as Vieux Château Comtal de Rochefort, lies in the center of the town with the same name, in the province of Namur in the Wallonia region in Belgium.

 A castle was first mentioned at this site in 1155.
-At that time it was owned by the Montaigu family.
-Later on it was owned by the Walcourt family and was known as the largest castle in the Famenne region.
-Not much is known about the history of the castle in those times.
+At that time, it was owned by the Montaigu family.
+Later, it was owned by the Walcourt family and was known as the largest castle in the Famenne region.
+Not much is known about the castle's history during those times.

-It was built on a strategic location which caused it to be besieged several times.
+It was built on a strategic location, which led to it being besieged several times.

-In 1651, during the war between France and Spain, the castle was taken by a colonel Latour who served Spain.
-In 1653 the castle was sieged twice, without result, by French troops.
+In 1651, during the war between France and Spain, the castle was taken by a Spanish-serving colonel, Latour.
+In 1653, the castle was twice besieged by French troops without result.
 The castle was garrisoned by French imperial troops in 1674.

-In 1746 the castle was thoroughly rebuilt into a real palace for the Count of Rochefort.
-He found the old castle too old-fashioned with its military, and thus unappealing, appearance.
-He tore down the medieval keep and added a large esplanade built on 10 large arches and French garden.
+In 1746, the castle was thoroughly rebuilt into a palace for the Count of Rochefort.
+He found the medieval fortress too old-fashioned and unappealing, so he tore down the medieval keep and added a large esplanade with ten arches, along with a French garden.

-At the end of the Ancien Régime, in 1774, the castle was stormed by the angry townspeople of Rochefort.
+At the end of the Ancien Régime, in 1774, the castle was stormed by angry townspeople of Rochefort.
 It was then owned by the Stolberg family.
-After the French Revolution the castle was sold.
-The new owner couldn't pay the cost of its upkeep and started to sell building materials.
-This eventually turned the castle into a quarry.
+After the French Revolution, the castle was sold.
+The new owner couldn't afford its upkeep and began selling building materials, eventually turning the castle into a quarry.

 Gallery